nmarus/docker-swarm-ansible/README.md

 * Installs [Traefik](https://traefik.io) stack as a global Service on all `[swarm_managers]`
 * Install [Portainer](https://www.portainer.io) Agents as a global service on all `[swarm_managers]` and `[swarm_workers]`
 * Install Portainer UI with a replica set of 1 on `[swarm_managers]`

-## Setup

-### Ansible

-All customizations are found in the Ansible Inventory that is defined in the `hosts` and `config.yml` files for this project.
-Change the hosts / IPs addresses for the 3 nodes and this setup works as is.

-Notes about inventory file (hosts):

-* `[swarm_managers]` group in hosts MUST define at minimum 3 Nodes
-* `[swarm_workers]` group in hosts is optional and can include any number of non Manager Nodes
-* `[gluster_nodes]` group in host MUST define ONLY 3 Nodes
+* Install HAProxy on dedicated node
+* Creates a self signed certificate for SLS offloading with HA Proxy
+* Routes traffic received on port 80 and 443 to the Traefic Services running on the Swarm manager Nodes.

-### DNS
+### Setup DNS

-For the Layer 7 routing to work, the DNS names must be used when accessing the apps through the Traefik Layer 7 Router.
+For the Layer 7 routing to work, the DNS names must be used when accessing the apps through HAProxy and in turn, the Traefik Layer 7 Router.

-Each of the deployed applications must resolve to 1 or more of the Hosts running Traefik.
+Each of the deployed applications must resolve to the host running HAProxy.
 You can accomplish this in one of two ways.

-1. DNS - If you a local DNS server, or are deploying into a public cloud, create a DNS entry that points to the Hosts.
+1. DNS - If you a local DNS server, or are deploying into a public cloud, create a DNS entry that points to the HAProxy Host.

 2. Local Dev via Hosts File - If you are testing on a local network or in a dev environment, it may be easier to simply modify your hosts file.
 Example entries below will match the default names defined in the variables of the Ansible hosts file.